 The White House advocates for access to summer and other enrichments activities at a young age as a way to increase the pool of college-eligible, low-income students.

 That said, most scholarships today are awarded upon high school graduation after a student has already demonstrated achievement.
-This is why Hoku instead chooses to award "proactive" scholarships to students during middle and high school as a way to develop their passion, leadership skills, and learning - not reward their historic existence.
+This is why Hoku instead chooses to award "proactive" scholarships to students during elementary, middle, and high school as a way to develop their passion, leadership skills, and learning - not reward their historic existence.
 We financially support access to enrichment programs to students from the Waianae Coast at younger ages.

 The benefits of such experiences compound over their future educational and professional years, making the impact of these opportunities significant.